 Sensor: Full-frame CMOS | Megapixels: 30.4MP | Autofocus: 61-point AF, 41 cross-type | Screen type: 3.2-inch touchscreen, 1,620,000 dots | Maximum continuous shooting speed: 7fps | Movies: 4K | User level: Expert

 Canon's EOS 5D series of cameras has a rich heritage – the original EOS 5D bought full-frame photography to the masses, the Mark II unleashed Full HD video capture for the first time on a DSLR, and while the Mark III became a firm favourite amongst photographers.
 The EOS 5D Mark IV pretty much tweaks and improves on everything before it, with a new 30.4MP sensor and advanced 61-point AF system.
-A brilliant DSLR that was until recently our top pick, but the arrival of the D850 means it slips a place.
+A brilliant DSLR that was until recently our top pick, but the arrival of the D850 means it slips a place down to number two.

 Read our in-depth Canon EOS 5D Mark IV review